test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/GLDS-104_Processing_Scripts/01-TG_PreProc/README.md

 ## Scripts used to generate the main set of trimmed and respective QC data:
+**Note:** The scripts must be run in the order they are listed below:
 - [trim-galore.slurm](trim-galore.slurm)
 - [trimmed_fastqc.slurm](trimmed_fastqc.slurm)
 - [trimmed_multiqc.slurm](trimmed_multiqc.slurm)